In 1967, Gwin Ruston established the Perth Emergency Housekeeping Service under the auspices of WACOSS.

 As an organisation we have always been at the forefront of introducing innovative services and looking for approaches that deliver great outcomes.
 We were one of the first to explore and introduce individualised funding options, shared living and shared management and have helped many organisations to establish such as Microboards Australia and social networking group, Befriend.

-Now, in 2016 we are proud to be writing a new chapter in our history with the changing of our name.
-The name Avivo takes its base from the Italian ‘vivo’ meaning to be lively and have energy with the Spanish ‘avivar’ means to brighten and enhance.
+In 2016 we were proud to be writing a new chapter in our history with the changing of our name.
+Avivo takes its base from the Italian ‘vivo’ meaning to be lively and have energy with the Spanish ‘avivar’ means to brighten and enhance.

 Avivo is our word and takes inspiration from those root terms but adds a little something unique, much like every person we work with.